Chimehoma2000/Olympic-Games-SQL-/README.md

 ![Image](https://github.com/user-attachments/assets/f876c81d-52ce-4fc1-93f3-88805eb35388)

+## DATA SOURCE
+The  dataset was ent as a study/experience material by a colleague on LinkedIn.
+It has two tables
+events - which has 397, 536 rows worth of data
+regions -  has 230 rows worth of data

 ## ANALYSIS

 I started the process by learning the SQL basics, including SELECT, LIMIT, WHERE, AS, GROUP BY, ORDER BY, AND, JOIN, CASE, LAG, RANK and aggregations.